bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 title: Create a Bucketeer account
 # sidebar_position:
 slug: /getting-started/create-bucketeer-account
-description: This page guides the user on how to create the Bucketeer account.
+description: This page guides the the Admin on how to create a Bucketeer account.
 tags: ['guide', 'account', 'create']
 ---